Core Concepts¶

 Responsibilities:

-- Authenticate via OpenBotAuth HTTP signatures
+- Authenticate via HTTP Message Signatures (RFC 9421)

 - Discover and search for content via the Catalog capability